Leila de Lima: Detention and legal proceedings

 Senator Leila de Lima listens to a PNP-CIDG officer who served the warrant for her arrest at the Senate grounds in Pasay, February 24, 2017.

+Mug shot of Leila de Lima after her arrest by the Philippine National Police on February 24, 2017.

 On February 17, 2017, a court pressed drug-related charges against de Lima.
 On February 23, the Muntinlupa Regional Trial Court issued an arrest warrant against de Lima for allegedly violating the drug trafficking law.
 De Lima faced drug related cases for allegedly using her position as Secretary of Justice to acquire money from drug pushers to make their drug business operational even though they were imprisoned.
 De Lima turned herself in the following morning of February 24, 2017.
 She was referred to as a 'prisoner of conscience' by numerous international human rights organizations.

 On February 5, 2018, the Ombudsman of the Philippines cleared de Lima from all charges of financial terrorism and violation of the anti-graft law.
 On February 20, during the World Day of Social Justice, all ethics complaints filed against de Lima were thrown out by the Philippine Senate.

 On March 3, 2018, de Lima sought the approval of the court to let her attend the impending impeachment trial against Chief Justice Maria Lourdes Sereno.
 On March 10, a court approved de Lima's medical furlough due to problems in her liver.
 On March 13, the self-confessed drug lords were freed by the government due to 'lack of evidence'.
 On April 5, Justice Secretary Vitaliano Aguirre II, who initiated de Lima's imprisonment, resigned after evidences on corruption surfaced to media attention, along with his acquittal of the self-confessed drug lords.

 On May 28, 2018, the Muntinlupa court denied de Lima's plea to attend the law graduation of her youngest son, Vincent.
 The court stated that de Lima 'cannot be given a different treatment as that of other prisoners'.
 On May 30, de Lima filed a motion to reconsider her plea to attend her son's graduation, citing convicted plunderer and ex-senator Jinggoy Estrada, who was allowed by the Sandiganbayan to attend his son's graduation in 2015.
 Hours before her son's graduation on June 3, Presiding Judge Amelia Fabros-Corpuz of the Muntinlupa Regional Trial Court Branch 205 rejected de Lima's motion for reconsideration in attending to her son's law graduation.